wcx0206/astro-dracula-blog/src/content/posts/joshuto-a-great-file-manager-in-terminal.md

 ---
-title: "joshuto: A great file manager in terminal"
+abbrlink: '348795e3'
 categories:
 - CS
 - Tools
+date: 2023-07-12 11:39:18
 tags:
+- terminal
+- tool
+- rust
+- file-manager
-  - joshuto
+- vim-like
-abbrlink: "348795e3"
-date: 2023-07-12 11:39:18
+title: 'joshuto: A great file manager in terminal'
 ---

 When in a terminal, sometimes it's really annoying to keep on typing in `cd` or something else to browse the files and directories.
 Can we do it just like what we do in GUI?
 Then joshuto may be helpful to you.